Siver1222222/spring-boot-placeholder/README.md

-# Student Management System
+# Product Management System - Placeholder Project

-A comprehensive Spring Boot application for managing university students, courses, and professors, featuring a REST API with OpenAPI documentation.
+A Spring Boot application template for building a product management system with REST API and OpenAPI documentation.
+This placeholder project serves as a starting point for your assignment and can be adapted to your specific requirements.

 ## Features

-- Student enrollment and management
-- Course creation and management
+- Basic CRUD operations for product management
-- Professor assignments and advising
 - RESTful API with comprehensive documentation
 - PostgreSQL database integration
 - DTO pattern implementation
+- Ready-to-use project structure

 ## Tech Stack